 “Even the earliest lifeforms had a profound effect on the mineralogy and geochemistry on Earth,” Hoarfrost explains, “which we can see in the mineralogical rock record and in the diversity of protein-metal interactions over evolutionary time, My work creating LookingGlass, a deep learning model of the ‘universal language of life’, helped the ENIGMA team to understand the fundamental features of these oxidoreductases, and to mine environmental microbial communities for novel ‘microbial dark matter’ oxidoreductases that may help us to fill in the gaps in the protein evolutionary tree.”

 The ENIGMA project (Evolution of Nanomachines In Geospheres and Microbial Ancestors) explores the catalysis of electron transfer reactions by prebiotic peptides to microbial ancestral enzymes to modern nanomachines, integrated over four and a half billion years of Earth’s changing geosphere.
 Currently, very little is known about the origin of these proteins on Earth or their evolution in early microbial life.

-“All things eat and breathe, and when you remove oxygen, like on ancient-Earth or Mars atmospheres, there are microbes that have figured out ways to breathe other things, like iron found inside of rocks,” he said.
+“All things eat and breathe, and when you remove oxygen, like on ancient-Earth or Mars atmospheres, there are microbes that have figured out ways to breathe other things, like iron found inside of rocks,” Yee said.

-NASA wanted someone with expertise about microbes interacting with minerals and the biosignatures that ancient Earth microbes left behind in rocks after they died and went extinct, which happens to be my area of expertise, Yee said.
+NASA wanted someone with expertise about microbes interacting with minerals and the biosignatures that ancient Earth microbes left behind in rocks after they died and went extinct, which happens to be my area of expertise, Yee added.